 We entered into an employment agreement with Mr. Peribere, dated September 1, 2012, in connection with his recruitment.
 We received guidance from FW Cook in the negotiation of the employment agreement.
 The employment agreement includes provisions regarding Mr. Peribere's position and duties, compensation, post-employment covenants and other matters, including provisions regarding certain new-hire equity awards, severance in case of termination of employment without cause during the initial four-year term ending August 31, 2016, and special retirement provisions for certain long-term incentive awards in case of retirement after completion of the initial term.
 The Compensation Committee believes that the terms of the employment agreement are reasonable and were necessary to cause him to leave his prior employer and accept a significant leadership role with Sealed Air.
-On January 15, 2016, Mr. Peribere entered into a letter agreement amending the terms of the employment agreement to extend the term of Mr. Peribere's employment until December 31, 2017.
+On January 15, 2016, Mr. Peribere's entered into a letter agreement amending the terms of the employment agreement to extend the term of Mr. Peribere's employment until December 31, 2017.
 The amendment letter includes certain adjustments to his compensation opportunities beginning in 2016 and includes certain additional equity awards intended to further encourage focus on improving stockholder value through the extended term, as discussed above.
-Given our performance over the term of Mr. Peribere's service with us, the Compensation Committee felt that the extension of Mr. Peribere's employment term to December 31, 2017 was an important goal for our stockholders and that the compensation adjustments were reasonable in light of this goal.
+Given our performance over the term of Mr. Peribere's employment 31, 2017 was an important goal for our stockholders and that the compensation adjustments were reasonable in light of this goal.

 On May 14, 2015, the Compensation Committee approved an offer letter between Dr. Kadri and Sealed Air regarding her relocation from the Netherlands to our headquarters in Charlotte, North Carolina (the "Relocation Letter").
 Upon Dr. Kadri's relocation, the prior employment agreement dated February 25, 2013 between Dr. Kadri and our subsidiary Diversey Europe Operations BV was terminated.
 The Relocation Letter established Dr. Kadri's salary in U.S. dollars at \$477,000 and left her annual and long-term incentive targets as a percentage of salary unchanged at 65% and 160%, respectively.
 In order to address the timing of the relocation, the loss of certain customary benefits provided under her terminating employment agreement and certain differences in anticipated taxes related to outstanding PSU awards, the Relocation Letter provides Dr. Kadri with (i) one academic year of school tuition for her child, (ii) certain one-time payments, and (iii) certain future potential tax equalization payments related to her outstanding PSUs.
-If we terminate Dr. Kadri's employment without "cause" before March 31, 2018, the Relocation Letter also requires that we pay for Dr. Kadri's relocation back to the Netherlands.
+If we terminate Dr. Kadri's relocation back to the Netherlands.
 The Relocation Letter also provides for an amendment to certain of her PSUs to treat any termination of employment without "cause" before March 31, 2018 the same as "retirement" (i.e., resulting in pro-rata vesting subject to actual performance results).
 All other benefits under the Relocation Letter, including relocation benefits, generally follow our standard programs.